Important Updates to Cybersecurity Software

 Note: If the transfer takes longer than the amount of time specified, the session will expire.

-You have two options on the Product Load Options panel:
+You have two options on the Product Load Options screen:

 Click Immediate Load if you’d like to load the product on the IBM i now.